-On November 5, 2020 County Executive Joe Parisi joined Alliant Energy Vice President of Business Planning JP Brummond to announce a new partnership to develop about 140 acres of county-owned land in the Town of Cottage Grove into a large-scale solar field.
-This solar project is Dane County’s largest yet and will bring the county to its goal of getting 100% of its electricity from renewable sources.
+On November 5, 2020 County Executive Joe Parisi joined Alliant Energy Vice President of Business Planning JP Brummond to announce a new partnership - Yahara Solar - to develop about 90 acres of county-owned land in the Town of Cottage Grove into a large-scale solar field.
+This solar project is Dane County’s largest yet and enables the county to achieve its goal of getting 100% of its electricity from renewable sources.

 “We are excited to partner with Alliant Energy on our largest solar project yet and to become 100% renewable at our facilities.
 Achieving this milestone is a win-win, benefiting both the environment and Dane County taxpayers for many years to come,” said Dane County Executive Joe Parisi.
 “This installation will create local clean energy jobs and help combat climate change.”

-This solar project is expected to be nearly double the size of the solar facility at the Dane County Regional Airport—a nine-megawatt (MW) project that went online in December 2020.
+Yahara Solar is nearly double the size of the solar facility at the Dane County Regional Airport—a nine-megawatt (MW) project that went online in December 2020.

 Alliant Energy will deliver the power generated to its customers, and Dane County, in return for leasing the land to the project, will receive the renewable energy credits (RECs).
 Under an innovative deal structure, the County continues to own the land, and the project company leases the land, with payment made in RECs.
 This allows the County to reach its renewable energy goals for decades to come without any increase in energy costs.

 The RECs will offset the County’s greenhouse gas emissions, helping the County to achieve its goal of 100% renewable electricity two years ahead of schedule.
 The project also contributes to the County’s broader goal of cutting countywide emissions in half by 2030 under its Climate Action Plan.